PCMDI/pcmdi_metrics/docs/metrics_ext.rst

 or as a combination of an input parameter file and the command line, e.g.: ::

-   extremes_driver.py  -p basic_param.py --vars rlut pr
+   extremes_driver.py  -p basic_param.py --vars tasmax pr

 The following parameters are **required to be set by the user** either in a parameter file or on the command line: